airplanes-humanity/airplanes-humanity.github.io/_posts/2019-03-08-Cardboard-Flight-Test-1.md

 This prevented the near-fatal nosedive, at the expense of the traversal distance of the previous test.

-With these experiments, we believe that the control surfaces on the glider are insufficent to generate sufficient aerodynamic moment.
+With these experiments, we believe that the control surfaces on the glider are insufficient to generate sufficient aerodynamic moment.
 In addition, although the straight wings generate more lift, swept wings would likely be a good tool to move the center of aerodynamic force away from the center of mass, further improving stability.
 Hence, another iteration of the cardboard glider will be created, using swept wings and larger control surfaces to improve in-flight stability.